12 Sneaky Ways the Media Distorts Our View of Reality

 Our mind is designed to be good at filling in the blanks and working things out for itself.
 If this capacity is starved then it becomes harder to do so.
 In the end the mind can’t discern or process an issue beyond the shallow surface and will tend to lunge towards expert opinion to be spoon fed.
 It gets tired and over-whelmed easily.

-The news format moves from issue to issue quickly, spending a few minutes on a subject.
-It has conditioned us to have less tolerance or staying power for ‘talking heads’.
-We are now fed more news bites, double-anchor newspersons, inset graphics, and live cross overs.
-There’s also a creeping increase in the use of pop/rock background music to documentary and serious reporting to blur the lines between entertainment and news.
+The news format moves from story to story quickly, spending a few minutes on a subject.
+We are now fed more news bites, double-anchor news-persons, inset graphics, and live cross-overs.
+There’s also a creeping increase in the use of pop/rock background music to serious reporting – all to blur the lines between entertainment and news.